dmgudeman/HCJ_Assignment03_EyeSpy-/README.md

-#Coursera Cours on HTML, CSS and Javascript
+#Coursera Course on HTML, CSS and Javascript
-##Assignment03 - EyeSpy - an extra happy face - Game
+##Assignment 3: EyeSpy - an extra happy face - Game

-This is a game that generates 5 happy faces in the right pane and one less on the left pane.
+This is a game that generates 5 happy faces in the left pane and one less on the right pane.
 If you click the extra happy face on the left it adds 5 more happy faces - with one less on the right pane.
 If you push anywhere else but the extra happy face the game ends and the board is cleared.
 The game starts: